Newly Revised 2023

 Under certain very limited circumstances, we may deny your request to inspect or obtain a copy of your information.
 If we do, we will provide you with a summary of the information instead.
 We will also provide a written notice that explains our reasons for providing only a summary, and a complete description of your rights to have that decision reviewed and how you can exercise those rights.
 The notice will also include information on how to file a complaint about these issues with us or with the Secretary of the Department of Health and Human Services.
 If we have reason to deny only part of your request, we will provide complete access to the remaining parts after excluding the information we cannot let you inspect or copy.

-Right to Request Amendment of Records.
-If you believe that the clinical information we have about you is incorrect or incomplete, you may ask us to amend the information.
+2. Right to Request Amendment of Records If you believe that the health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept in our records.
-To request an amendment, please write to the Privacy Officer.
+To request an amendment, please write to Melinda Walsh, Corporate Compliance Officer 84 Patrick Lane Suite 130 Poughkeepsie, N.Y.
+12603.
 Your request should include the reasons why you think we should make the amendment.
 Ordinarily we will respond to your request within 60 days.
-If we need additional time to respond, we will notify you in writing within 60 day to explain the reason for the delay and when you can expect to have a final answer to your request.
+If we need additional time to respond, we will notify you in writing within 60 days to explain the reason for the delay and when you can expect to have a final answer to your request.

 - Disclosures we made pursuant to your authorization;